What Is Polymerization?

-It is also known as Teflon and is manufactured by heating of tetrafluoroethylene with a free radical at high pressure.
-Teflon is chemically inert and less corrosive due to the resistive property against the corrosive agents.
-It is used for gaskets and not stick surface coated utensils.
+It is also known as Teflon and is manufactured by heating tetrafluoroethylene with a free radical at high pressure.
+Teflon is chemically inert and less corrosive due to its resistive property against corrosive agents.
+It is used for gaskets and non-stick surface-coated utensils.

 This polymer is formed by the addition polymerization of acrylonitrile in the presence of a peroxide catalyst.
-It is used as a substitute for wool in making of commercial fibres as Acrilan.
+It is used as a substitute for wool in the making of commercial fibres such as Acrilan.

 It is an addition polymerization that involves the polymerization of monomers that are initiated with anions.
 This polymerization will be initiated by the transfer of electrons from the ion to the monomer.

 The initiators used may be weakly nucleophilic if the monomer is highly electrophilic.
-In the propagation, the complete consumption of monomer occurs and this will be faster even at low temperature.
+In the propagation, the complete consumption of monomer occurs, and this will be faster even at low temperatures.
 Generally, vinyl monomers are polymerized by this method.
 It is very sensitive to the solvent used in the reaction.
 This method is used for the production of synthetic polydiene rubbers, SBR and thermoplastic styrene elastomers.

 Classification of Polymerization

 Polymers are classified into different categories based on several factors such as source, structures, mode of polymerization, molecular forces and growth of polymers.
 Let’s discuss them in detail below.

 - Natural polymers: They are found naturally in plants and animals.
 Resins, starch and rubber are examples of this.